Structure Learning for Directed Trees: Score-based Learning and Identifiability of Trees

+\end{definition} (See \cite{polyanskiy2014lecture} or \cite{CoverThomasInformationTheory} for the basic information-theoretic concepts used in this paper.)
+Similar scores have been considered by \cite{CAM} and \cite{Mooij2016jmlr}, for example.
+For linear additive Gaussian noise systems, the Gaussian score of \Cref{def:ScoreFunctions} is proportional to the large sample limit of the Gaussian log-likelihood score function commonly used in for Bayesian network learning \citep[see, e.g.,][]{Koller2009}.

-The following lemma shows that the Gaussian score of the graph $\tilde \cG \in \cT_p$ arises naturally as a translated infimum cross entropy between $P_X$ and all $Q$ induced by Gaussian SCMs.
+The following lemma shows that the Gaussian score of the graph $\tilde \cG \in \cT_p$ arises naturally as a translated infimum cross entropy between $P_X$ and all $Q$ induced by causal additive tree models with Gaussian noise.
 Similarly, the entropy score can be seen as an infimum cross entropy between $P_X$ and all $Q$ induced by another class of SCMs. \begin{restatable}[]{lemma}{EntropyScore} For any $\tilde \cG\in \cT_p$ it holds that

 Furthermore, with $\cF(\tilde \cG) := (\cF_i(\tilde \cG))_{1\leq i \leq p}$, where $\cF_i(\tilde \cG) := \{x\mapsto \E[X_i|X_{\PAg{\tilde \cG}{i}}=x]\}$ for all $1\leq i\leq p$, it holds that

 \end{restatable}